RNDVOUZ/RNDVOUZ.github.io/docs/usability.md

 4. Neither: The average person.
 Doesn't heavily emphasize price nor environmental impact.

 ## Recruitment
-Participants recruited for for the usability test were typically acquaintances of the developers.
+Participants recruited for for this usability test were typically acquaintances of the developers.

+Recruitment plans for future usabilty tests include reaching out to others on campus, thrift stores, community clothes swaps, and potentially online.

 ## Consent Form
 [Click here](https://drive.google.com/file/d/1R55Uu4LVsHBIqY4rZzd1Yqa4FQc6VfF5/view?usp=drive_link) to view the consent form.

 ## Anonymized Description of the Participants
-### Participant A:
+#### Participant A:
 Female gradute student interested in clothes and fashion.

-### Participant B:
+#### Participant B:
 Female gradute student interested in clothes and fashion.
 She identifies as user type 4, Neither.

 > I think I am 4.
 Neither.
 I do prefer to buy things on sale - but if I see something that I really want that looks good quality, I will buy it at the regular price if I can afford it.